 (a) Industry Structure and Developments:

-Among the challenges, India stood out as a bright spot.
-The current focus on strengthening the manufacturing capabilities brought the capital goods sector into spotlight.
 In the engineering sector, demand is fueled by investment and capacity expansion in crucial areas such as power, infrastructure, mining, as well as in sectors like general manufacturing, automotive, process industries goods.
 The industry continues to invest in technology to enhance operational efficiency and maintain global competitiveness.
 The sector has witnessed increased in order booking on the back of increasing consumer demand and infrastructure development.
-The positive economic outlook is reinforced by the government’s proactive measures, as evidenced by the interim budget for fiscal year 2024-25 which targets a capital expenditure more than previous year’s estimates.
+The positive economic outlook is reinforced by the government's proactive measures, as evidenced by the budget for which targets a capital expenditure more than previous year's estimates.

 The company's drive towards excellence continues persistently towards bringing innovative and various product offerings for the customers at the competitive prices.